Rue Édouard-Herriot: History

 In the mid-nineteenth century, Claude-Marius Vaïsse, then prefect of the Rhône and also assuming the duties of mayor, decided to restructure the Presqu'île in the manner of Georges-Eugène Haussmann in Paris.
 In the first plan drawn in 1853, a new street connected the current Place de la République to the Place des Terreaux.
-Finally, the new axis, which was named rue de l'Impératrice, was built in the 1860s in a straight line between Place Bellecour and Place des Terreaux.
-The avenue began from Place Le Viste, widened at the same time, and crossed the Place des Jacobins, which then took its final form.
+Finally, the new axis, which was named Rue de l'Impératrice, was built in the 1860s in a straight line between the Place Bellecour and the Place des Terreaux.
+The avenue began from the Place Le Viste, widened at the same time, and crossed the Place des Jacobins, which then took its final form.
 The street widened and formed two new small squares which were named in 1930 (Place Francisque Regaud in 1931 and Place Antoine-Isaac Rivoire in 1934).
 The new street included part of the existing streets :